canjs/can-query-logic/doc/can-query-logic.md

             return QueryLogic.EMPTY;
         }
         // If searchA has results outside searchB's results
-        // then there are items, but we aren't able to
+        // then there are records, but we aren't able to
         // create a string that represents this. if(searchB.value.includes(searchA.value)) {
             // A:`foo` \ B:`food` => UNDEFINABLE